m-molinari/arch-by-ansible/README.md

 # Ansible playbok for config Arch Linux
-Collection of roles for configure Arch linux
+Collection of roles for configure Arch linux with Cinnamon DE and a complete Desktop and utilities Cinnamon hate to start with "startx" command